siddhrajm/Classifying-the-Asteroids-using-Logistic-Reg./README.md

 # Classifying-the-Asteroids-using-Logistic-Reg.

-The data we’ll be using for modelling is original data about asteroids , provided by NASA.
+The data I used for modelling is original data about asteroids , provided by NASA.
 It has 50 columns , one of which classifies whether the asteroid is hazardous or not.
 Using the Logistic Regression I have created a model that will classify whether the asteroid is hazardous or not.